 This course will provide students with an understanding of structured, procedural, and event-driven programming.
 Students will develop techniques for problem solving through the application of programming methods and will gain experience in program design as they complete lab work and assignments in the .NET Core environment.
+Prerequisite: CIS107M or CIS108M

-Prerequisite: CIS107M or CIS108M CIS120M Microsoft® Computer Applications II 2-2-3 Introduces Microsoft® Office Suite programs that have not been presented through other classes, including Project, Access, Publisher and Outlook.
-Students learn to track
+CIS120M Microsoft® Computer Applications II

-Outlook to maximize its utility.
+Introduces Microsoft® Office Suite programs that have not been presented through other classes, including Project, Access, Publisher and Outlook.
+Students learn to track and manage tasks with MS Project, create business-oriented publications in Publisher, set up and manage a small database in Access and manipulate the default settings in Outlook to maximize its utility.
 Prerequisite: CIS110M with a grade of "C" or better, or the permission of the instructor.
 (CIS120M cannot be used toward graduation requirements for Computer Science majors).